 On this message and others, some might argue that Spike Lee is blunt.
 They’re right, BlacKkKlansman is very blunt and it is very powerful because of it.
 Instead of treading a subtle line of parallels between 2018 and the 1970s, Lee pointedly reveals the grotesque degree of racism in our society today.
 Unlike those in the film, Lee will not have his voice changed by notions of respectability, of what is “appropriate” or “polite” to say.
 Lee has projected a direct and emotional message and has produced a truthful film that is brilliant because of it.

 The film ends with real footage of the Charlottesville protests of 2017.
 Included in that footage is the moment where a white supremacist drove his car into a crowd of anti-racist and Black Lives Matter counter-protestors, killing a young woman.
 The intentional inclusion of such upsetting images is one of Lee’s most daring but self-aware decisions here.
 The story of Ron, Flip, Patrice, and others may have come to its end, but the hate of which it speaks is still here.

 The film does, however, allow for subtler commentary in its discussion of which mode of change works better: abandoning the system for something better altogether, or working within the system to affect change.
 The film does not present a clear answer, and the discussion permeates from the dialogue between Patrice and Ron into their very actions.
 Ron’s operation to expose the KKK is run within a white-dominated institution.
-Patrice’s facilitation of Black Power speakers allows those attending to have a sense of belonging that they aren’t permitted – beautifully realised by some well-edited close-ups.
+Patrice’s facilitation of Black Power speakers at their meetings allows those attending to have a sense of belonging that they aren’t permitted elsewhere – beautifully realised by some well-edited close-ups.
 Instead of a clear answer, the film does provide motivation.
 It compels us that regardless of how, change for the better needs to happen and that it starts with us as individuals.
 In the film, Kwame Ture (Corey Hawkins) is one such speaker at a Black Power meeting, and as he says, “if not I, then who?”